IGME-202-2231/project-2-eastseasaltfishnet/README.md

 - **Movement**: Use `W`, `A`, `S`, `D` or the arrow keys for movement.
 - **Turning**: The tank can only pivot in place.
 - **Fire**: Left click
-- Ps make add aiming system

 ## Player
-The player has a health value that must be maintained while attempting to destroy the AI enemy.
+The player  must maintained hitpoint while attempting to destroy the AI enemy.

 ## AI Tank (Enemy Boss)